WouterVandenputte/Instantiate/projects/instantiate-typescript/README.md

       }
     }

+### A note on JavaScript dates

+This package now also supports the mapping to a JS Date object, which is the same as a Typescript date object.
+Serializing dates to be sent over the network in essence always comes down to stringifying it to a universial notation (UTC) although a few other options also exist.
+Whatever the server chooses to serialize dates, as long as the JS date object can work with it, so can this packge.
+In order to map incoming seralized dates to class instances, a separate argumentless `MapDate` decorator can be used.
+If we revisit our earlier example, we can extend our model like this:

+    class User {
+      ...
+      @MapDate()
+      registrationDate!: Date;
+      ...
+    }

 ## Implications

 There are two dominant reasons why one would choose to have actual TS instances.
 After all, we could simply provide the data from our server to our webapp and provide all data in there instead of having methods or accessors in classes.

 1. Lower network latency and server load
 2. Default values and overwrites
 3. Best practices

 ### Latency and server load

 Using the approach as seen in the `User` example, we elliminate a text property for every single user, resulting in a response that is 1/3 smaller as it otherwise would be.
 Extrapolating this to a datagrid with hundreds of users it can quickly become more desirable to migrate this accessor to the client.

 ### Default values and overwrites

 When we take for example a .NET webapp, we could define a class as following

     class MyClass {